A super easy appetizer made with brie, flour tortillas, and fruit or jam. Super simple, yet elegant. It's a great hors d'eoeuvre to serve with wine.

 When my husband and I moved away from California, we not only left great friends behind, but we also had to say goodbye to many of our favorite restaurants.
-We ate out a lot in CA (since kids weren’t in the picture yet), and loved exploring new places just as much as revisiting our favorite haunts over and over again.
+We ate out a lot in CA (since kids weren't in the picture yet).

-As time passed, I slowly forgot many of the dishes we’d eaten over the years, but a few remained firmly entrenched in my memory.
-Most the things I still remember were really simple.
-The super-garlicky olive oil and crusty bread from our favorite Italian restaurant in Marina del Rey (now closed).
-Grilled calamari drizzled with lemon juice and herbs from our favorite Italian restaurant in Santa Monica (sadly, also closed).
-And the brie and grape quesadillas from Canal Club in Venice (still there!).
+As time passed, I slowly forgot many of the dishes we'd eaten over the years, but a few remained firmly entrenched in my memory.
+One of those was the brie and grape quesadillas from Canal Club in Venice.

-One day when I was longing for those quesadillas, it dawned on me that I could probably make them.
+One day when I was longing for those quesadillas, it dawned on me that I could easily make them myself.
 I mean, what could possibly be hard about it?
-I’d made plenty of quesadillas before.
+I'd made plenty of quesadillas before.
 There were no complicated ingredients, just brie and grapes as far as I could tell.

 I do have a few pointers, though (scroll below for printable recipe).

-Third, you need to buy a soft brie that’s creamy so you can spread it a little bit.
-It doesn’t need to be extra creamy, just creamy (I usually use the President brand).
+- Second, you need to buy a soft brie that's creamy so you can spread it a little bit.
+It doesn't need to be extra creamy, just creamy.

 - 8 grapes cut into 1/4" slices